Analysis of the interpolating currents of baryons: anomalous dimension: Introduction

+In these theoretical method we mentioned, a prevalent and necessary part of the calculation is the interpolating currents which reflects to some extent the various properties of hadrons composed of quarks.
+As the important non-perturbative input in exclusive perturbative QCD calculation, Light-Cone-Distribution-Amplitude(LCDA) typically constructed by the matrix element of the non-local interpolating current of hadrons~\cite{Ali:2012pn,Bali:2015ykx}.
+The hadron interpolating currents are also used to build the correlation functions which are the footing stone of the QCDSR and LQCD~\cite{Sun:2023noo,Liu:2023feb}.
+Therefore the study of the hadron interpolating currents is essential and significant for the QCD analysis in the future.

+In our previous work of QCDSR~\cite{Xing:2021enr}, we perform a careful analysis on these hadronic matrix elements with QCDSR and include the leading logarithmic(LL) correction which rely on the important property of hadron interpolating currents: anomalous dimension.
+For explaining the significance of the LL correction and role of anomalous dimension in it.
+Let us give a brief introduction of QCDSR.

+The QCDSR is a QCD-based approach to investigate the properties of hadrons.
+It connects the hadron phenomenology and QCD vacuum structure via a few universal parameters like quark condensates and gluon condensates.
 It is usually thought that about 30\% uncertainty will be introduced in QCDSR.
 However, as can be seen in our recent works \cite{Zhao:2020mod,Zhao:2021sje}, once a stable Borel region is found, the prediction of physical quantity can reach high precision.
 In QCDSR, the Wilson coefficients of OPE should be evolved to the energy scale $\mu_{0}$ of low-energy limit \cite{Ioffe:1981kw}.
 For example, for the two-point correlation function of baryon,

 the coefficient functions $C_{n}(p^{2})$ in the momentum space should contain the factor

 where $\gamma_{J}$ and $\gamma_{n}$ are respectively the anomalous dimensions of the current $J$ and the operator $O_{n}$.